Search

 Gordon & Svenson LLP

-Emily Svenson is an environmental and land use attorney with the Law Office of David K. Gordon in Poughkeepsie.
+Emily Svenson is an environmental and land use attorney with the law office of Gordon & Svenson LLP in Poughkeepsie.
 Her practice focuses on assisting citizen groups advocating for environmental protection and challenging inappropriate development, as well as working with municipalities to develop land use policy.
 Svenson began her career in soil and water conservation, first with the New York State Soil and Water Conservation Committee working on agricultural pollution control, and later as coordinator of the Lower Hudson Coalition of Conservation Districts focusing on stormwater education.
 A life-long Hudson Valley resident, Svenson lives in Hyde Park with her husband and two sons.
 She got involved in Hyde Park government as chair of the town’s Conservation Advisory Council and went to serve four terms as a Town Board member and Deputy Supervisor.
 She was Hyde Park’s representative to the Fall Kill Watershed Committee and currently represents the town on the Hudson River Drinking Water Intermunicipal Council.
 Svenson holds a B.S. in Environmental Science from Rensselaer Polytechnic Institute and a J.D. from Pace Law School.

 Matthew Shook, Vice-President